gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 #### Validate & Run

-When Your recipe is complete, the last thing You need to do is just click *Run Job* button.
+When your recipe is complete, the last thing you need to do is just click *Run Job* button.

 ![Run Job Button](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_run-job-button.png)

-Remember that *Cloud Dataprep* also allows You to **schedule** Your jobs!
+Remember that *Cloud Dataprep* also allows you to **schedule** your jobs!

-After processing job is done and you have checked *Profile Results* checkbox, You will be provided with *Data Profile View* which consists of numerous statistics that are describing Your final dataset.
+After processing job is done and you have checked *Profile Results* checkbox, you will be provided with *Data Profile View* which consists of numerous statistics that are describing your final dataset.

 ![Data Profile](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_data-profile.png)